rehierl/node-tree-outliner/2-tree-of-nodes/2-5-hierarchy-of-sets.md

   child nodes as an element.

 **CLARIFICATION**
-Each inner/outer set of nodes contains a non-empty subset of nodes which none of its descendant inner/outer sets have.
-In addition to that, the corresponding inner/outer set is the least significant inner/outer set that still contains this non-empty subset.

-**CLARIFICATION**
-Both characteristics combined allow to use such a non-empty subset in order to identify each inner/outer set within the corresponding hierarchy (H1 or H2).
+Both characteristics combined allow to use such a non-empty subset in order to identify a non-empty inner/outer set within the corresponding hierarchy (H1 or H2).

-Note that the outer set of a node is the set of nodes of the subtree that has the node as its root (hint: a rooted tree of nodes).
-In contrary to that, the inner set of a node is the union of the outer sets of those subtrees that have the node's child nodes as their root (hint: a forest).

 <!-- ======================================================================= -->
 ## In search for equivalency